Pride, uncertainty greet fall of Yanukovych

-When asked who he will support, he pointed to the teenage boys in military-type clothes outside the Pravyi Sektor tent.
+When asked by EUobserver who he supported, he pointed to the teenage boys in military-type clothes outside the Pravyi Sektor tent.
 “Only the young people can build something new,” he said.

-In other parts of the country, people tore down statues of Lenin.
+In other parts of Ukraine on Saturday, people were pulling down statues of Lenin.

-But in Crimea, some members of the local assembly called for Russian troops to protect Russian passport holders from disorder.
+In Crimea, some members of the local assembly called for Russian troops to enter Ukraine to protect Russian passport holders from disorder, however.

 Meanwhile, in Kiev itself, events galloped forward.

-On Saturday, Yanukovych left the capital and his security forces published statements saying they are standing down.
+On Saturday, Yanukovych left the capital and his security forces said they were standing down.

-Protesters occupied the presidential palace and Yanukovych’s private mansion, the Mezhyhirya complex.
+Protesters occupied the palace and Yanukovych’s private mansion, the Mezhyhirya complex.

-MPs from his ruling Party of Regions defected en masse.
-In an extraordinary session of parliament, the Verkhovana Rada, MPs installed Oleksandr Turchynov, a Tymoshenko loyalist, as interim leader.
-They restored the 2004 constitution and called elections in May.
+MPs from his ruling Party of Regions also defected en masse.
+In an extraordinary session of parliament, the Verkhovana Rada, MPs installed Oleksandr Turchynov, a Tymoshenko loyalist, as interim leader and called snap elections in May.

-"Until you finish this job and until we travel all the way, nobody has the right to leave … You have a right to rule this country and decide for this country.
-Ukraine has an opportunity to build its own future today,” she said.
+"Until you finish this job and until we travel all the way, nobody has the right to leave … You have the right to rule this country,” she told the crowd.

 For his part, Yanukovych, in a TV statement recorded at an undisclosed location, described the events as a “coup d’etat … a repeat of the 1930s when Nazis came to power in Germany and Austria.”